 Don't worry, we're here to guide you.
 While this dish is insanely easy, there are a few things to consider when throwing it all together.
 From what fish to buy right down to the marinating time, these are the tricks you need to know when perfecting your ceviche recipe.

-Choosing the Fish
+Choosing the Right Fish for Ceviche

 Before you can even delve into the marinating process, you have to select a fish that works for raw seafood ceviche.
 Ideally, this would be the freshest fish that you just reeled in off the boat.
 For most of us however, this is a fish bought from the local fishmonger.
 Shellfish are popular for a shrimp ceviche, conch ceviche, and crab ceviche, but we'll look more closely at the fish types you need for a great ceviche.

 When choosing your selection, a semi-firm white fish is the best choice for ceviche.
-This includes fish like sea bass, striped bass, grouper, mahi-mahi, and flounder.
-While delicious in their own right, oily and freshwater fish don’t make for the best ceviche.
+This includes fish like sea bass, snapper, striped bass, grouper, mahi-mahi, and flounder.
+While delicious in their own right, oily and freshwater fish don't make for the best ceviche.

 Remember, ceviche is cooked by citric acid, so you want something that won't fall apart, but can also be broken down by the acid.